Vancouver-Datajam/automated-fitness-tracker/README.md

 50 frames containing medipipe pose joints were retrieved for each observation from each video.
 Data was stored into a csv.

 ## Data Modelling and training
+Normalize joint coordinates relative to center point of the body.
+Structure input array to represent video frames per exercise repetiion Build LSTM deep learning model, train and test.
+Package model and create modular preprocessing package.
+Create main script to ingest new video and predict with saved model.

 ## Prediction and counting
 The counting.py library was created to count the number of moves in each type of exercise: squats and curls